mre/endler.dev/content/2025/taste/index.md

 So get yourself out there and try something different for a change.

-At the end of the day, it's all subjective and contextual anyway, but I believe everyone should have at least one thing they obsess about for no rational reason.
+I believe everyone should have at least one thing they irrationally obsess about.
 A domain they truly call themselves an expert in, no matter how small.
 It makes for a richer life.